gta-reversed/gta-reversed-modern/README.md

 6) Once configuration is complete, click the Generate button.
 7) You'll find GTASA.sln in Bin folder.

+##### CMake (CLI)
+1) Download and install latest CMake for windows from [HERE](https://cmake.org/download/) and make sure to add it to your PATH.

+2) Clone the project, including the submodules `git clone --recurse-submodules https://github.com/codenulls/gta-reversed.git`.

+3) Open Command Prompt in the `gta-reversed` directory and run `cmake -Bbuild -H. -A Win32`.

+4) To open the Visual Studio project, simply run `cmake --open build` or open `build/GTASA.sln` manually.

 ### Credits
 - All contributors of [plugin-sdk](https://github.com/DK22Pac/plugin-sdk) project.